Proposal “dash-incubator-rion-2025“ (Active)Back

 Proposal to fund the Dash Incubator reserve administered by Rion Gull, Dash Incubator Lead Strategist.

 I'm requesting 300 DASH/month (down from 450 DASH/month).
 Like last quarter, this will be Incubator's only proposal.
-Unlike last quarter which had a 3-month proposal duration, this proposal has a 12-month duration.
+Unlike my previous proposal, which had a 3-month proposal duration, this proposal has a 12-month duration.
 The rationale for this change is explained below.

 Incubator Updates